-Details regarding conditions of service are provided in the Rules and Regulations.
+Insofar as they are not inconsistent with the forgoing, the conditions of service provided in the Rules and Regulations shall apply to Customers in this rate class.
 This rate schedule does not include the Harmonized Sales Tax (HST) which applies to electricity bills.